AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/Labs/lab_5_backend_api.md

 18. Repeat steps 8-10 from the [Run the backend api locally section](#run-the-backend-api-locally) to test the backend api running in a container on Azure Container Apps.

-Congratulations!
-You have successfully deployed the backend api to Azure Container Apps where it is ready to service the frontend application.
+Congratulations on the successful deployment of the backend api to Azure Container Apps where it is ready to service the frontend application.